Medini Iskandar Malaysia

-Medini Iskandar Malaysia is a suburb in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
+Medini Iskandar Malaysia (MIM) is a suburb in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.

-Medini is a 2230 acre urban township development planned for a population of 450,000 by 2030.
-Medini is Malaysia's largest single urban development to date and will become the smart and connected Central Business District of Iskandar Puteri.
-The gross development value of Medini stands at US$20 billion spanning 15 to 20 years.
+Medini is a 2230 acre urban township development.
+It's planned for a population of 450,000 by 2030.
+Medini is Malaysia's largest single urban development to date and will become the Central Business District of Iskandar Puteri.
+The gross development value of Medini stands at US$20 billion, spanning 15 to 20 years to develop.

 Name

-The name Medini comes from the ancient name of the southern tip of Peninsular Malaysia, Ujong Medini.
+The name Medini is derived from the ancient name of the southern tip of Peninsular Malaysia, Ujong Medini.

-History
+Shareholders

-Established in 2007, MIM's original shareholders included: Iskandar Investment Berhad (‘IIB’) (75%) – majority owned by Khazanah Nasional Berhad (‘KNB’) – and United World Infrastructure (‘UWI’) (25%).
+Established in 2007, MIM's original shareholders include: Iskandar Investment Berhad (‘IIB’) (75%) – majority owned by Khazanah Nasional Berhad (‘KNB’) – and United World Infrastructure (‘UWI’) (25%).
 The development was launched at CityScape Dubai, an annual property investment trade show for the real estate industry.

 In 2008, IIB and UWI established two public-private partnerships with additional Middle Eastern partners to facilitate the development of Medini: Global Capital and Development Sdn Bhd. with Mubadala from Abu Dhabi and Medini Central Sdn Bhd with Kuwait Finance House (‘KFH’) from Kuwait.

 In 2013, Mitsui & Co Ltd. acquired 20% of the shares in MIM to support the development of Medini's smart city infrastructure and services.

 Today, shareholders of MIM include Jasmine Acres Sdn Bhd (60%), UWI (20%), and Mitsui & Co., Ltd (20%).
 Jasmine Acres is jointly owned by IIB and KNB.

 Medini Iskandar Malaysia Sdn Bhd

-The company behind Medini's development is Medini Iskandar Malaysia Sdn Bhd ("MIM"). a public-private partnership between a group of Malaysian Government Linked Companies (GLCs) and private investors.
+The company behind Medini's development is Medini Iskandar Malaysia Sdn Bhd ("MIM"), a public-private partnership between a group of Malaysian Government Linked Companies (GLCs) and private investors.

-Since MIM's inception in 2007, the company has been responsible for each stage of the development value chain: from master planning and developing the infrastructure, to being a building developer and a township management service provider.
+Since MIM's inception in 2007, the company has been responsible for each stage of the development value chain: from master planning and infrastructure development, to being a building developer and a township management service provider.

 Medini Masterplan

 The Medini masterplan was designed upon UWI's economic cluster model.
-Economic clusters are mixed-use, urban developments with a 24-hour lifecycle which offer convenient live, work, and leisure activities for residents, visitors, and workers.
+Economic clusters are mixed-use, urban developments with a 24-hour lifecycle.
+They offer convenient living, working, and leisure activities for residents, visitors, and workers.
 Each cluster is integrated within the surrounding economic network.

 The masterplan is divided into 5 independently themed zones:

 Zone A; Medini North

-Zone A includes LEGOLAND® Malaysia Resort, Mall of Medini, Gleneagles Medini Hospital, and the Afiniti Medini. an urban wellness project including Somerset Medini Serviced Suites and CIMB Leadership Training Centre.
+Zone A includes LEGOLAND® Malaysia Resort, Mall of Medini, Gleneagles Medini Hospital, and the Afiniti Medini: an urban wellness project including Somerset Medini Serviced Suites and CIMB Leadership Training Centre.

 Zone B; Medini Business District

-Zone B is a planned business and media district which includes office space, residential buildings and community centers.
+Zone B is a planned business and media district which includes office space, residential buildings, and community centers.

 Zone C, D and E; Medini Central

-Medini Central includes trade and logistics, creative parks and a heritage district.
+Medini Central includes trade and logistics, creative parks, and a heritage district.
 Zone E, now known as Avira, is a 207-acre development for wellness initiatives with a dedicated wellness center.

 Zone F; Medini South

 Zone F features Sunway Iskandar.
-Sunway Iskandar, known as Nature's Capital City, is home to eco-parks, villas, boutique retail centers, and a health and wellness village.
+Sunway Iskandar, known as Nature's Capital City, is home to eco-parks, villas, boutique retail centers, as well as, a health and wellness village.